PostHog/posthog.com/contents/tutorials/filter-session-recordings.md

 The final way to filter recordings is chronologically, based on the time or date that an recording was captured.
 This can be especially powerful for products where users behavior is influenced by the time of year, such as a B2C marketplace that runs seasonal sales.

-PostHog also enables you to filter recordings based on the overall duration of an engagement.
+PostHog also enables you to filter recordings based on the overall duration of a session.
 This is useful if you need to find recordings based where users are highly engaged and interact with your app for extended periods — or where engagements are brief, perhaps due to UX issues.

 ![filter recording by time](../images/tutorials/session-recordings/filter-recordings-time.png)